plinioseniore/cisco-umbrella-bypass/README.md

 ![](https://raw.githubusercontent.com/plinioseniore/cisco-umbrella-bypass/main/img/dcs_requestes.PNG)

 As all (or most) of the web traffic seems to go via the Cisco Umbrella Proxy, it could be that the implementation under test is not really using DNS and the filter is done at proxy level.
-As proof, the log of the DNS on the OpenWrt router shows DNS requests received, so the UDP communication to 208.67.0.0/16 is not an encrypted DNS and Cisco Umbrella doesn't intercept the traffic at such a level that it doesn't appear in WireShark.
+The log of the DNS on the OpenWrt router shows DNS requests received, even if there is no proof that all the DNS traffic goes via local DNS and not via 208.67.0.0/16 over an encrypted communication.

 ![](https://raw.githubusercontent.com/plinioseniore/cisco-umbrella-bypass/main/img/openwrt_dns_log.PNG)

 ### Use a local Proxy on Android